Francesco149/todokete/README.md

 - p: platform (a for android). this is always present
 - mv: the master version hash. can be obtained from the first response. omitted for the first request
+- id: request id. this is a sequential number that starts at 1 and increments for each successful request
 - t: unix timestamp in milliseconds. omitted for the first request
-- id: user id. omitted if not logged in. obtained from creating an account or recovering account data associated with a service id
+- u: user id. omitted if not logged in. obtained from creating an account or recovering account data associated with a service id

 order of parameters is important. the server cannot handle them out of